Julia Carabias Lillo: Post-political career

-Carabbias returned to UNAM in 2001, re-joining the Faculty of Science.
+Carabias returned to UNAM in 2001, re-joining the Faculty of Science.
 There, she coordinates the Master's degree program in Restoration Ecology and has resumed her research projects related to conservation, restoration, and management of the tropical rain forest of the Selva Lacandona, Chiapas.
 During the same year, the World Wildlife Fund (WWF) awarded her the J. Paul Getty Wildlife Conservation Prize.
 Carabias donated the cash portion of it equaling $100,000 to the protection of the Chajul region of southern Mexico's Lacandon forests.
 Carabias served on the board of directors of Resources for the Future, an international environmental research organization between 2001 and 2004.
 Between 2002 and 2004, Carabias served as the Chair of the Scientific and Technical Advisory Panel, an independent advisory body established by the United Nations Global Environment Facility (GEF).
 In 2004, she established the training center for biodiversity in the Lacandon region in Chiapas.
 Carabias was awarded The International Cosmos Prize in 2004 and in 2005 she received the United Nations Environmental Programme Champions of the Earth Prize.
-She currently serves as the President of Centro Interdisciplinario de Biodiversidad y Ambiente, or CeIBA, a nongovernmental organization dedicated to bringing together researchers and specialists to promote the analysis, design, and implementation of public policies around conservation.
 In 2017, Carabias was awarded the Mexican Belisario Domínguez medal, a recognition granted by Mexico's Senate to recognize outstanding citizens for their service to the country and humanity.
 In 2020, she joined the Tyler Prize for Environmental Achievement as a member of the Executive Committee, responsible for selecting recipients of the Prize.
+From 2001 to 2014, she served as the president of the Biodiversity and Environmental Interdisciplinary Center (CEIBA, Centro Interdisciplinario de Biodiversidad y Ambiente, A.C.), a nongovernmental organization dedicated to bringing together researchers and specialists to promote the analysis, design, and implementation of public policies around conservation.

+Controversies

+On 1 February 2022, former president Andrés Manuel López Obrador pointed out that the permits granted to Vulcan Materials Company to exploit the Calica quarry in Quintana Roo were issued on Carabias' last day as Secretary of Environment and Natural Resources.
+The company has been accused of the overexploitation and eventual devastation of about 400 to 500 ha of the national territory, including deforestation and the destruction of cenotes and the water table.

+On 5 October, the ex-secretary replied in a public letter to the former president and accused him of defamation.
+She argued that permits were granted with numerous and demanding conditions and that it was not her responsibility if said conditions were not monitored and/or enforced by her successors.